cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

                     Audit logging - An audit log, also called an audit trail, is essentially a record of events and changes.
 IT devices across your network create logs based on events.
 Audit logs are records of these event logs, typically regarding a sequence of activities or a specific activity.
 The process of collection of these logs, processing, storage, and management of these logs is known as Audit logging
                 </li>
                 <li>
-                    Monitoring involves collecting and analysing information (Logs, Metrics and so on) to detect any deviation from the default behaviour and defining which types of behaviour should trigger alerts, and taking action on alerts as needed
+                    Monitoring involves collecting and analysing information (Logs, Metrics and so on) to detect any deviation from the default <!-- cspell:disable -->behaviour and defining which types of <!-- cspell:disable -->behaviour should trigger alerts, and taking action on alerts as needed
                 </li>
                 <li>
-                    A security log is essentially a subset of the audit logs, which records the events and changes important from the security point of view, such as intrusion detection logging, firewall logs, antispyware logs, access attempts, privilege escalation, etc. The process of collection of these logs, processing, storage, and management of these logs is known as Security logging.
-Typically, security logs are forwarded to the Security Incident and Event management for the visibility, tracking and managing security incidents.
-SIEM provides organizations with next-generation detection, analytics, and response
+                    A security log is essentially a subset of the audit logs, which records the events and changes important from the security point of view, such as intrusion detection logging, firewall logs, <!-- cspell:disable -->anti-spyware logs, access attempts, privilege escalation, etc. The process of collection of these logs, processing, storage, and management of these logs is known as Security logging.
+Typically, security logs are forwarded to the Security Incident and Event management for the visibility, tracking and managing security incidents. <!-- cspell:disable -->SIEM provides organizations with next-generation detection, analytics, and response
                 </li>
             </ul>
         </td>